Lullabot/amp-library/AMP Spike/README.md

 [56]: https://www.virtualbox.org/wiki/Downloads
 [57]: https://github.com/dennisinteractive/amp-library/tree/amphtml-generator/src/Spec

-# TODO
+# Challenges and ideas
-Figure out if this is the best approach and update the [Python scripts](https://github.com/dennisinteractive/amp-library/tree/amphtml-generator/bin) and the PHP classes in <https://github.com/Lullabot/amp-library/tree/master/src/Validate>
+- Figure out if this is the best approach and update the [Python scripts](https://github.com/dennisinteractive/amp-library/tree/amphtml-generator/bin) and the PHP classes in <https://github.com/Lullabot/amp-library/tree/master/src/Validate>
+- Figure out how to make the WP AMP plugin work for site builders that don't use Composer.
+Maybe as part of the build we include the library?
+- Provide a Docker file as an alternative for the Vagrantfile for the AMP Library